 You want to make more money.
 And the easiest way to earn extra money without exchanging more of your time for a paycheck is getting a raise at work.
-In You Only Live Once, I wrote that we all want to make more money and the best way to start is to get paid more for the work we currently do.

 I can bet (and I’m not a betting man) that you’re probably overdue for a raise, but if you don’t know how to properly ask for one, then chances are you’ll never get the much-deserved pay raise.

 You have a few choices to make: do nothing, find a new job, or ask for a raise.
 I suggest asking.

 Recently, a friend shared his failed attempt asking for a pay raise.
 He learned of a new coworker’s salary and went straight to his manager’s office to demand a raise.

 My friend believed he deserved a raise.
 And I’m sure he did.
 However, my friend had a hard time articulating the reasons or sharing details to back up his demand.

 Asking for a raise requires some finesse and preparation.

 I’ve been on both sides of the management table.
 I’ve been the employee asking for a raise and the manager receiving the request.
 Having these dual roles, I’ve learned the best way to ask for a raise.
 It includes research, preparation, and timing.
 These three things help increase your professional value.